Harper College will be closed from Wednesday, December 24, through Sunday, January 4, for Winter Break.

 • Top Chicago-area companies hiring architects include Actalent, GPAC, and CDM Smith.

-For more information about starting your college education at Harper, please contact Admissions Outreach at 847.925.6700 or fill out our request information form.
+For more information about starting your architectural studies at Harper, please contact Admissions Outreach at 847.925.6700.